SI&D (Aust) Pty Ltd (ACN 116 591 925)

 We will only offer you products or services, where we reasonably believe that they could be of interest or benefit to you.

 At the point we collect information from you, you may be asked to “opt in” to consent to us using or disclosing your personal information.
 You will generally be given the opportunity to “opt out” from receiving marketing communications from us.
 You may “opt out” from receiving these communications by clicking on an unsubscribe link at the end of an email or by contacting us with this request.

-Your personal information may also be processed by, or disclosed to employees, representatives, or other third parties operating outside of Australia who works for or is engaged by us in other countries.
-For example, we engage an organisation located overseas to assist us in conducting internal business audits, which may include the disclosure of your personal information.
+Your personal information may also be processed by, or disclosed to employees, representatives, or other third parties operating outside of Australia who work for, or are engaged by us in other countries.
+For example, we engage an organisation located overseas to assist us conduct internal business audit, which may include the disclosure of your personal information.